ekaktusz/one-time-pad-example/README.md

 # one-time-pad-example
-It's a simple implementation of the One-Time Pad encryption technique.
+It's a simple demonstration of the One-Time Pad encryption technique.
 Only works with ASCII text for Windows compatibility.